-Whether your bride is an outdoor enthusiast, a beer-lover, or just an all-around city type of gal, a Denver bachelorette weekend will fill all her last fling needs.
-This laid-back town is perfect for exploring, with tons of options for dining, drinking, and an active nightlife.
+Whether your bride is an outdoor enthusiast, a beer-lover, or just an all-around city type of gal, a Denver bachelorette party weekend will fill all her last fling needs.
+This laid-back bachelorette destination is perfect for exploring, with tons of options for restaurants, bars, and an active nightlife.
 Plus, with tons of national parks and outdoor spaces just a half hour from the city center, you can get the best of both city life and the great outdoors in one bachelorette weekend.

 You'll fulfill every bride's wishes on a bachelorette weekend in Denver.
 Adrenaline junkies will find plenty of adventures to be had right outside the city, as will wine and beer aficionados and foodies alike.
 Plus, the nightlife scene in downtown Denver is full of delicious cocktails, games, and lots of dancing.
 (Plus The Knot Shop has plenty of gear to outfit your bride tribe in for the ultimate city photoshoot.)

 If you're heading to Denver, Colorado, chances are your bride likes to have a little outdoor fun—and there's plenty to be had.
 In winter, you can ski some of the world's top slopes just a half hour to an hour outside of the city.
 The rest of the year, find plenty to do including hiking Pikes Peak and Gardens of the Gods National Parks, exploring Rocky Mountain National Park, getting an introduction to rock climbing, or rafting beginner-friendly rapids along Clear Creek.